 age 60 if your normal retirement age is 60 (NRA 60).

-You can continue to work and earnin the OMERS Plan past your normal retirement date.
-However, your OMERS Plan pension must begin on December 1 of the year in which you reach 71, whether or not you are still working, and you will no longer make contributions.
+If you continue to work with an OMERS employer, you can continue to contribute to the OMERS Plan and earn past your normal retirement date.
+However, the Income Tax Act requires that your OMERS pension must begin on December 1st of the year in which you reach age 71, whether or not you are still working, and you will no longer make contributions.

 There are two types of early retirement pensions: unreduced and reduced.